 👥 Some tips for creating a creative atmosphere:

-● Ideas should fit in a few words
+● Ideas should be just a few words

-● Participants bounce off each other's ideas but do not comment or judge them
+● Participants should bounce off each other's ideas but do not comment or judge them

 ● Everyone writes down and shares their ideas one by one.